Echocardiography: Three-dimensional echocardiography

-Contrast echocardiography
+Myocardial contrast echocardiography

-Contrast echocardiography or contrast-enhanced ultrasound is the addition of an ultrasound contrast medium, or imaging agent, to traditional ultrasonography.
-The ultrasound contrast is made up of tiny microbubbles filled with a gas core and protein shell.
-This allows the microbubbles to circulate through the cardiovascular system and return the ultrasound waves, creating a highly reflective image.
-There are multiple applications in which contrast-enhanced ultrasound can be useful.
-The most commonly used application is in the enhancement of LV endocardial borders for assessment of global and regional systolic function.
-Contrast may also be used to enhance visualization of wall thickening during stress echocardiography, for the assessment of LV thrombus, or for the assessment of other masses in the heart.
-Contrast echocardiography has also been used to assess blood perfusion throughout myocardium in the case of coronary artery disease.
+Myocardial contrast echocardiography (MCE) is a technique that has been developed over the past three decades that uses microbubbles, also called ultrasound-enhancing agents (UEA), to improve cardiac imaging.
+UEA improves signal acquisition (increased backscatter) and amplifies the signal (non-linear behavior) which helps improve tissue contrast of the heart and detect abnormalities.
+The microbubbles are smaller than 10 μm so they do not disrupt any blood vessels.
+UEAs have shown to be safe and effective in identifying various cardiac diseases.

 Accreditation

 Echocardiography can at many times be subjective, meaning that the person reading the echo may have personal input that affects the interpretation of the findings, leading to so-called "inter-observer variability", where different echocardiographers might produce different reports when examining the same images.
 It necessitated the development of accreditation programs around the world.
 The aim of such programs is to standardize the practice of echocardiography and to ensure that practitioners have the proper training prior to practicing echocardiography which will eventually limit inter-observer variability.